johnantonn/johnantonn/README.md

 ## What motivates me

-I find the idea of pushing human boundaries with technology exciting, and I believe in the responsibility of making the world a better place for future generations.
+I find it exciting to push human boundaries with technology, and I believe we have a responsibility to leave the world better for future generations.

 *All it takes is one small step at a time!*